Vida Milenaria and Education

 Each year come visitors from around the country, foreigners and school groups to the Tortuga Camp of Vida Milenaria.
 They are attracted by the efforts of Vida Milenaria to protect sea turtles.
 They want to participate in any activities at the camp which create environmental awareness.

-- Over 220 days Environmental Education Workshops were conducted
+- Over 220 days Environmental Education Workshops are conducted

 Workshops are taught throughout the year, but most are conducted around turtle release dates.
 These are mostly attended by participating schools.